turingschool/career-development-curriculum-site/module_three/mod3_week1.md

 Review the following video on how to set up Terminal:
 * [watch this demo](https://drive.google.com/file/d/1NqHrdkr0B5wEvEaH9Z8dJK56TcSJoV_t/view)

-Next, following these step by step directions to sign in:
+Next, follow these step by step directions to sign in:
 * Log into Terminal at [https://terminal.turing.edu/developers/sign_in](https://terminal.turing.edu/developers/sign_in)
 * Go to “Edit Profile” from account menu
 * Fill out profile until all sections are complete